wernerdegroot/karabiner-elements/README.md

 ## To do

+- Rename number layer (because it also contains keys missing from base)
+- Put Caps lock on modifier layer (on G)
+- Replace shift and caps lock and tab with symbols.
 - Experiment with Cmd + Tab without "simultaneous".
 It seems to work fine for Cmd + Shift + Tab...
 - Move tab to shift + space?
 - Caps lock